COVID-19: Guidance for running RYA training activity

-As COVID-19 lockdown restrictions begin to be lifted in various locations around the world, we have put together the following guidance to assist RYA recognised training centres (RTCs) when considering if, when and how RYA Training activity should take place.
+We have put together the following guidance to assist RYA recognised training centres (RTCs) when considering if, when and how RYA training activity should take place during the coronavirus pandemic.

-The intention of this document is to support RYA RTCs with managing the risks of infection from COVID-19, however centres should always ensure they are aware of, and comply with, the latest guidance from the government in the country in which they are operating, as well as completing their own risk assessments.
+The intention of this guidance is to support RTCs with managing the risks of infection from COVID-19.
+However centres should always ensure they are aware of, and comply with, the latest guidance from the government in the country in which they are operating, as well as completing their own risk assessments.

 We will continue to update this guidance as we receive additional information from Government and feedback from centres.
-Please make sure to refer back regularly for further updates.
+Please refer back regularly for further updates.

 RYA guiding principles